When prepping for a trip to the slopes, it’s important to remember all the essentials, including packing and dressing in layers.

 - Snow hat: Heat can escape if your head is not protected.
 Even if some skiers and snowboarders tend to forgo their snow hats underneath a helmet, it’s good to have one on your head when taking a break from your activity.
 Your ears and scalp can get cold fast, so whenever you’re not moving, make sure to have your hat nice and snug.

-- Snowshoes: Since mountain weather is one of the most difficult things to predict, a pair of snowshoes on you in case your lodge or cabin is surrounded by large amounts of powder.
+- Snowshoes: Since mountain weather can be difficult to predict, have a pair of snowshoes on you in case your lodge or cabin is surrounded by large amounts of powder.
 You don’t want to wade through heavy snow in your ski boots on your way from the lodge to the slopes.

 OTHER MOUNTAIN ESSENTIALS